Top Culture and Heritage Destination for a lifetime trip in Vietnam

 No city in Vietnam boasts as much historic charm as Hue

-Brilliant colors of yellow rice fields, green forests, and white soft cloud of Trang An make this place surreal and spectacular
+Brilliant colors of yellow rice fields, green forests, and white soft clouds of Trang An make this place surreal and spectacular

 The Mekong Delta gives you an insight into rivers and swamps of Vietnam